 ARA

-Antwerp/Rotterdam/Amsterdam.
-Major coal importing ports in northwest Europe.
+Antwerp/Rotterdam/Amsterdam – the major coal importing ports of northwest Europe.

 Briquette

-Briquette, from the French “la brique” – the brick, a solid fuel used for heat generation.
+Briquettes, from the French brique or brick, are a manufactured solid fuel used by households and at small industrial plants for heat generation.

 Capesize

-A ship of about 80,000+ DWT.
-A vessel which is too large to transit via the Panama Canal and thus has to sail via the Cape of Good Hope from Pacific to Atlantic and vice versa.
+A vessel of above 80,000 DWT which is too large to transit via the Panama Canal and thus must sail via the Cape of Good Hope from Pacific to Atlantic or vice versa.

 Carbon dioxide – CO2